+Twilio: Coronavirus Is Near-Term Speed Bump, Not Long-Term Crisis (NYSE:TWLO)

 Twilio: Coronavirus Is Near-Term Speed Bump, Not Long-Term Crisis

+- Looking for a portfolio of ideas like this one?
+Members of Sustainable Growth get exclusive access to our model portfolio.
+Get started today »

-Twilio's (TWLO) share price has come down fairly steeply in the last few months in concert with other software as a service businesses.
+Twilio's (NYSE:TWLO) share price has come down fairly steeply in the last few months in concert with other software as a service businesses.

 The business has fallen from the recent highs from near $128 and now trades in the $90 range as investors reassess the company's near term prospects amongst concern that the usage of Twilio services will experience a fairly sharp deceleration in the near term.